-Accordingly, parties should describe the methodology they are employing for their case, including any steps they are taking to validate their results.
+Accordingly, parties are encouraged to describe the discovery methodology they are employing for their case, including any steps they are taking to validate their results.
 If objections are raised to the validity or defensibility of the proposed process, the objections should be dealt with at the earliest possible stage.
-This level of openness ensures the discovery plan is meaningful and defensible at the earliest possible stage, potentially saving the clients the time, money, and aggravation of having to redo discovery processes at a much later date.
+This level of openness ensures the discovery plan is meaningful and defensible, potentially saving the clients the time, money, and aggravation of having to redo discovery processes at a much later date.

 In cases where the parties (or a party) resist sharing relevant information or refuse to engage in the discovery planning process at all, counsel may consider sending a draft discovery plan to opposing counsel with a timeline for agreement on its terms.
-If no response is received, the draft discovery plan may form the subject matter of a motion for court approval.116